-In addition, you should know that sometimes you do not need to spend money on tours, you can actually encounter penguins in some part of the country.
-It pays off to do a research sometimes!
+In addition, you should know that sometimes you do not need to spend money on tours, because, for example, you can actually encounter penguins in some part of the country.
+It pays off to do research sometimes!

 My other tip would be to visit an i-Site, which you can practically find in all towns across the country.
-Not only it has free Wi-Fi, but it can be useful for you because local experts will be ready to answer your questions about local deals, finds, discounts etc.
+Not only does it have free Wi-Fi, but it can be useful to you because local experts will be ready to answer your questions about local deals, finds, discounts etc.

-Sometimes booking online can save you 10%, check each website in advance.
+Sometimes booking online can save you 10%, so check each website in advance.

 Insurance for New Zealand

-New Zealand may seem like an idyllic and calm country, but trust me, things happen there too!
-I saw a robbed car once.
-You will probably also do a lot of extreme activities, so it’s just best to stay safe.
+New Zealand may seem like an idyllic and calm country, but trust me, things happen there, too!
+I saw a car robbed once.
+You will probably also do a lot of extreme activities, so it’s just best to plan ahead in case something happens.

-World Nomads is the insurance I can wholeheartedly recommend, check the rates for New Zealand here.
+World Nomads is the insurance I can wholeheartedly recommend; you check the rates for New Zealand here.